 In addition, we should note that, although the KVM switch and Gigabit Ethernet switch both can control multiple computers or servers, they are different devices.
 A KVM switch is usually considered as a hardware device, which is popular when people have upgraded their computer systems or add new computers but don’t want to invest in a second keyboard, display, and mouse.
 While Ethernet switch is regarded as a central hub.
 Commonly, it’s connected to each computer or network device in an Ethernet.
 Therefore, they are two different devices with different functions.

 How Does KVM Switch Work?

-We have a good understanding of the question what is a KVM switch.
+We have a good understanding of the question of what is a KVM switch.
 It can control more than two or greater numbers of computers(over 500).
 Users can use Cat5 cables or the specific KVM cable kits to connect the computers to the KVM switch.
-Then, connect the keyboard, display and mouse console to the KVM switch.
+Then, connect the keyboard, display, and mouse console to the KVM switch.
 If the switch is equipped with the console, this step could be skipped.
-Now users can use a button, on-screen display controls or hot keys on the keyboard to switch from one computer to another.
+Now users can use a button, on-screen display controls, or hotkeys on the keyboard to switch from one computer to another.